 The Motor Company began the Custom Vehicle Operation (CVO) program in 1999.
 CVO models were produced in limited quantities with unique paint jobs and specially made accessories.
 The Wide Glide got the CVO treatment for the 2001 and 2002 model years.

 Fuel injection came to the Wide Glide as an option for the 2004 model year.
 FXDWG Wide Glides had carburetors while FXDWGI models were fuel-injected.

 For 2006 the 49mm front forks of the Wide Glide were raked out to 36 degrees from the earlier 32 degree rake.
-Harley-Davidson also introduced a new six-speed transmission, the Cruise Drive, on the Wide Glide that year.
+Harley-Davidson also introduced a new black porn six-speed transmission, the Cruise Drive, on the Wide Glide that year.

 The Big Twins, including the Wide Glide, got even bigger with the introduction of the 1,584 cc, air-cooled, fuel-injected Twin Cam 96 engine in 2007.
 Fuel injection was now standard on the Wide Glide.

 Harley commemorated its 105th anniversary in 2008 with a special limited-edition anniversary model Wide Glide.
 The anniversary model had a two-tone Anniversary Copper and Vivid Black paint job with orange and pale gold striping, and special anniversary badges.